God of War (2018 video game): Development

-Explaining Kratos's axe, lead gameplay designer Jason McDonald, who had worked on the series since the original game, said the axe was chosen because they wanted a more grounded direction for the game.
+Explaining Kratos's axe, lead gameplay designer Jason McDonald, who had worked on the series since the original game, said the axe was chosen because they wanted a more grounded direction.
 Initially, they were unsure how to make it unique.
 After they came up with the concept of throwing the axe and having it return to Kratos, "things started to fall into place".
 McDonald said that combat with the axe was a little slower than with the Blades of Chaos, "but it's just as fluid and just as brutal as it's ever been".
-Barlog took inspiration from Dark Souls (2011), which influenced the game's combat system, particularly its gameplay loop and strategic decision-making, as well as the game's approach to storytelling.
+Barlog took inspiration from Dark Souls (2011), which influenced the combat system, particularly its gameplay loop and strategic decision-making, as well as the approach to storytelling.
 In addition, designers Anthony DiMento and Luis Sanchez revealed how God of Wars level design and exploration were influenced by Bloodborne (2015).
 They wanted to "just have the world breathe a little bit" and expand upon player discovery by including "micro-loops where you're unlocking paths, unlocking shortcuts" that gave purpose.
-DiMento said that a team dedicated to focusing on the game's exploration was formed.
+DiMento said that a team dedicated to the exploration was formed.
 One challenge was creating quests in a world that did not have non-playable characters outside of the core narrative.
 DiMento said, "I set out to create a quest giver that was light-weight, but also flexible enough to be used in multiple locations, while providing a varied suite of quest activities".
 This resulted in the "wayward spirits" (ghosts with ties to the world) found throughout the game.
 Having the spirits tell their stories "made [the world] feel more alive".
 The developers ended up with a four-tiered system for side quests: the top-tier quests were from the characters Brok and Sindri, the next level from wayward spirits, then treasure maps and artifacts, and the bottom tier were milestones, such as killing all of Odin's ravens.
 Brok and Sindri's quests were made into dungeons while the others were used for exploration.
 The developers also had to find the reasons that would motivate Kratos to undertake these quests.
 For Brok and Sindri, it was to obtain more powerful gear, but for the wayward spirits, it was because of Atreus's naiveté and kind-hearted nature, as well as opportunities for Kratos to teach him life lessons.